kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 I've heard about [Model Context Protocol](https://www.anthropic.com/news/model-context-protocol)  (or MCP) lately and hadn't messed around with it.
-I read up on it and learned that exposes a programmatic / agentic interface for an Agent to take actions on your behalf, essentially exposing an API for apps or websites that may not have one.
+I read up on it and learned that exposes a programmatic / agentic interface for an agent to take actions on your behalf, essentially exposing an API for apps or websites that may not have one.
 I looked around for an MCP server for Godot.